-See the Getting Started with vSphere Command-Line Interfaces documentation for a complete list and examples.
+See the Getting Started with ESXCLI documentation for a complete list and examples.

-vCLI Host Management Commands and Lockdown Mode
+ESXCLI Host Management Commands and Lockdown Mode

 For additional security, an administrator can place one or more hosts managed by a vCenter Server system in lockdown mode.
 Lockdown mode affects login privileges for the ESXi host.